nativewind/nativewind/apps/website/src/pages/v4/announcement.md

 Dear NativeWind Community,

 I'm happy to announce the release of NativeWind v4!
-This new update presents a multitude of improvements, innovative features, and enhancements that significantly bolster the capabilities of NativeWind.
-Committed to our philosophy of "Write once, style anywhere," NativeWind continuously challenges its limits, delivering an intuitive and dynamic experience.
-This update includes everything from completely rewritten compiler and runtime, an overhauled API with new utilities, improved performance, and broader compatibility - all of which I'm are eager to share with you.

-Let me first address the lack of updates NativeWind version 3 beta.
-As you may recall, I had initially planned to launch the third iteration of NativeWind.
-However, during its development, it became clear that did not meet my future requirements and I became dishearten about the project.
-I was also getting married and became distracted with other life events.
-I apologize for the lack of communication and I'm sorry for the inconvenience this may have caused.
-However, I have my best ideas while away from the computer and during that time I was able to re-evaluate NativeWind and develop a new vision for the project.
+This release is the culmination of months of work and I'm excited to share it with you.
+Previously NativeWind focused on static styling, simply changing `className`->`style` at build time.
+NativeWind v4 is a complete rewrite, and now supports highly dynamic styles, allowing you to use Tailwind CSS's full feature set.

 ## The Updated Architecture